Amber81194/EmployeesDataset/README.md

 - As the avg_monthly_hrs increase along with no of project, employee tend to leave the company.
 - Sales,Enginering , Support, IT are top 4 department from where employee left the company.
 - Overall we can see if the satisfaction score is less than 0.4-0.5 chances of leaving the company is more.
-- Employees which are less satisfied with their job will leave the company
+- Employees which are less satisfied with their job will leave the company.
-- Employees who have low salary have high chance of leaving the company
+- Employees who have low salary have high chance of leaving the company.
--	Employees in Sales and Engineering have high chance of leaving the company
+-	Employees in Sales and Engineering have high chance of leaving the company.
--	People who got promoted have high chance to continue with the same company
+-	People who got promoted have high chance to continue with the same company.
-- Employee working in Project 7 have very low chance of staying in the company
+- Employee working in Project 7 have very low chance of staying in the company.
 -	Married people have high chance of staying with the company.
--	Employees are not working in Temp Department after the age of 30
+-	Employees are not working in Temp Department after the age of 30.
-- Management is the only department in which more people of high salary as compared to medium salary
+- Management is the only department in which more people of high salary as compared to medium salary.
-- Employees of Sales and Engineering Department are more satisfied
+- Employees of Sales and Engineering Department are more satisfied.
 -	Married people have high chance of staying with the company.
 -	Employees are not working in Temp Department after the age of 30.